mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Great, don't worry about errors for now.

-Now we are ready to go,
+Now you are ready to go,

 ### Step 4: Implementing an In-Memory StateStore